sajayantony/me/README.md

 ## Bio

-Group Engineering Manager for Microsoft Azure Container Registry and works on other container things.
-An Open Container Initiative Maintainer and container related projects.
+Group Engineering Manager for Microsoft Azure Container Registry.
+An Open Container Initiative Maintainer and contributor to other container related projects.

 ## Online